Pullman Square: Construction and opening

 Construction began on Pullman Square on July 16, 2004 with the excavation of the parking lot for the parking structures.
 It opened on November 19, 2004 with Marquee Cinemas.
 Others, such as Empire Books & News, EB Games and Starbucks, opened in early December.
 In June 2005, the Funny Bone Comedy Club opened, followed by Cold Stone Creamery in July and pizzeria Uno Chicago Grill and Max & Erma's in August.

 A few months after opening, the Uno Chicago Grill was sued for not paying the builders, suppliers, and utilities.
 It soon changed its name to La Sha's West Virginia Bistro and was headed by Powerball winner Jack Whittaker; however, it closed on February 22, 2007 after another lawsuit was filed after Metropolitan Huntington LLC complained that the Bistro owed thousands for rent.

 Edible Arrangements was announced on August 5, 2006.
 The retail store, specializing in fruit bouquets and designer arrangements of fruit, opened in the fall.
 A few months later, on January 11, 2007, Moe's Southwest Grill closed for remodeling.
 The quick-casual restaurant later reluctantly announced that it was, in fact, moving to a nearby location on 9th Street.
 On March 17 Runway Couture opened next to Inspired, featuring west coast-inspired fashions; both are owned by Deneene Chafin.
-Moe's Southwest Grill maintained goodfaith talks with Pullman Square and after protracted negotiations Metropolitan Partners agreed to Moe's corporate lease arrangements and subsequently surrendered the keys to the former location on November 5, 2007.
+Moe's Southwest Grill maintained good faith talks with Pullman Square and after protracted negotiations Metropolitan Partners agreed to Moe's corporate lease arrangements and subsequently surrendered the keys to the former location on November 5, 2007.

 On May 8, 2008, it was announced that Community Trust Bank would locate a bank branch at the corner of 3rd Avenue and 10th Street.
 It would include spaces for more retail that is currently "under negotiations".
 Construction began in August.
 The Garage Chophouse, however, pulled out of Pullman Square.
 In June, it was announced that Uno Chicago Grill would reopen under the franchise of Rick Rose, who owns some Bennigan's restaurants in Ohio, and under Mike Bartrum, a retired NFL player.
 The restaurant sells Chicago-style pizza and could open by July 30.
 Benny's Cheesesteaks opened on June 19, the second location for the Columbus, Ohio-based restaurant that sells Philadelphia-style hoagies, wings, wraps, and beer.
 Heels, a high-end shoe store owned by the owner of Inspired and Runway Couture made its debut in July.

-In October 2018, Max and Erma’s closed its doors abruptly.
+In October 2018, Max & Erma's closed its doors abruptly.
 Many employees claimed they were not informed by management that the location was closing.

-In March 2019, Ohio businessman Benjamin Morgan announced he would be opening Quicksilver Arcade and Bar in the former Max and Erma’s space.
+A few months later in March 2019, Quicksilver Arcade and Bar announced that they will open in the former Max and Erma's space.